hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

-You can learn about many topics: the different kinds of tests (unit tests, integration tests, end-to-end tests, UI tests), how and when to run them, how to write tests with XCTest and about all other frameworks you can use, different techniques such as TDD, how to benefit from test plans, how to leverage generated test results, and so on.
+You can learn about many topics: the different kinds of tests (unit tests, integration tests, end-to-end tests, UI tests), how and when to run them, how to write tests with XCTest and about third-party frameworks you can use, different techniques such as TDD, how to benefit from test plans, how to leverage generated test results, and so on.